-Our Care Virtual Care Programme Seated Yoga Seated Yoga Seated yoga is a gentle form of yoga where you enjoy the exercises in a seated position, it brings a harmony between the body, mind and spirit.
+Our Care Virtual Care Programme Seated Yoga Seated yoga is a gentle form of yoga where you enjoy the exercises in a seated position, it brings a harmony between the body, mind and spirit.
 People of all ages and activity levels can enjoy seated yoga, even if you have limited mobility or balance issues.
-The benefits of seated yoga Increased flexibility – being able to move more freely allows you to do the things you need to do and engage in the activities that you love.
+Watch our video about Seated Yoga: The benefits of seated yoga Increased flexibility – being able to move more freely allows you to do the things you need to do and engage in the activities that you love.
 Improved strength – using your muscles to complete yoga poses builds strength.
 More strength can lead to better balance, which can reduce your falls risk.
 Reduced stress – focusing on your movement and breathing creates a moving meditation that promotes relaxation, reduces stress and improves mental clarity.
 Chair yoga may also improve mood and offer some relief from issues like anxiety and depression.
 Reduced pain – chair yoga can help release natural painkiller in your body.
 The meditation and breath can be applied in other situations to cope with pain and discomfort.
 Better sleep – chair yoga can help ensure you are ready to rest, and the accompanying reductions in stress and pain can help you get a more restful night’s sleep.
 There are 3 main principles of yoga: Exercise (Asanas) Breathing (Pranayama) Relaxation (Savasana) In seated yoga we will incorporate the principles above in each session.
 A typical session includes the following aspects: Breathing Exercise – the practise will begin with a short breathing exercise and setting an intention of the class Warm-up Postures – the routine helps to warm up the body by increasing the blood flow into the muscles, which helps to prepare them for the held postures Seated Postures - these poses are performed by sitting towards the front of the chair and the breath is used while performing each of the exercises Meditation/relaxation – the session concludes with a meditation and deep relaxation, which allows the body and mind to relax and unwind Some weeks we may incorporate a theme into the session, such as changes in the season or a life value.
-Click here to watch our video about seated yoga.